 These positions, and others, demand a combination of soft and hard skills, as they can involve a variety of responsibilities, including:

-While your courses will prepare you for future success, it’s important to remember that healthcare is always evolving, and you should be prepared for changes to the laws, regulations, and technology.
+While your courses can prepare you for future success, it’s important to remember that health care is always evolving, and you should be prepared for changes to the laws, regulations, and technology.

 If you’re looking to get a jump start on your job search while in school or want to continue researching careers that align with your professional and personal ambitions, the O*NET database is an excellent resource for occupational data.
 Simply search “health care administration” or “health care management” to see job outlooks, descriptions, and relevant information that will help you achieve success in your career.